KenKundert/emborg/doc/monitoring.rst

     default_max_age (hours)
     dumper (email address -- mail is sent from this person) root (default directory for repositories)
-    repositories (string or array of dictionaries)
+    status_message (a template for the message to be printed for each repository) repositories (string or array of dictionaries)

 Here is an example config file: